Despite our best intentions, it’s often painful and difficult to change our habits, addictions, and strong urges.

-The things we want to quit, and the urges we want to overcome, can span a pretty wide gamut:
+The things we want to quit and the urges we want to overcome can span a wide gamut, from drugs and alcohol to online shopping and nail-biting.

-It’s something I used successfully when I quit smoking cigarettes more than a decade ago, and I’ve used it many times since then for other types of urges.
+It’s something that helped me quit smoking cigarettes more than a decade ago, and I’ve used it many times since then.

 - Notice when you have an urge.
 Pause instead of acting on it, and just sit with it mindfully.

-- Notice where the physical sensation of the urge is located in your body.
+- Notice where the physical sensation of the urge is located.
 Is it in your stomach?
 Chest?
 Mouth?
-Focus on that area of your body and try to mindfully notice the sensations you feel.
+Focus on that area of your body and try to mindfully observe the sensations you feel.

-Why this works: We interrupt the part of our brain that just acts immediately on urges, and shift to a new part of our brain.
+Why this works: We interrupt the part of our brain that just acts on urges automatically and shift to a new part of our brain.
 This pattern interruption is crucial to dealing with urges.
-We also learn that the urge isn’t anything urgent, isn’t a command, but rather just an interesting sensation that we can distance ourselves from.
+We also learn that the urge isn’t a command, but rather an interesting sensation that we can distance ourselves from.

-Another strategy that works incredibly well is changing your environment:
+Another strategy that works incredibly well is changing your environment.
+There are several ways to achieve this:

-- Removing temptations from your environment.
+- Remove temptations from your environment.
 When I wanted to change my diet, I tossed out all junk food.
+Keeping temptations around makes it a lot harder to be successful—willpower only goes so far.

-- Removing yourself from the tempting environment.
-Don’t go into your office kitchen area if you want to avoid the snacks.
+- Remove yourself from the environment.
+Don’t go into your office kitchen area if you want to avoid the snacks, for example.
 At an office party, you can move away from the cake area.

-- Changing the environment to make you less likely to give in to temptation.
+- Change the environment.
+Set up the environment so that you’re less likely to give in to temptation.
 For example, at a burger restaurant, I might tell my kids that I’ll give them $20 if they see me eat a french fry.
-I never eat french fries when I do this.
+I never eat fries when I do this.
+Telling other people about your intentions to change can also make you more accountable.

-Why this works—if there aren’t any temptations around, or they’re hard to get to, the urges are much less strong.
-Seeing cake in front of you, or being around people smoking cigarettes, doing drugs, or drinking alcohol makes you much more likely to have an urge to do those activities.
-If we can engineer our environment to make it less likely to be around temptations, we’ll have fewer or weaker urges to deal with.
+Why this works: If there aren’t any temptations around, or they’re hard to get to, the urges are much weaker.
+Seeing cake in front of you, or being around people smoking or drinking makes you much more likely to want those things too.
+If we can engineer our environment to mitigate temptations, we’ll have fewer urges to deal with, and the sense of control can motivate us further.

-Addictions are often our way of coping with stress or other difficulties.
-If we get into an argument with our spouse, lose a loved one to cancer, or get yelled at by our boss—we need some way to cope with those stresses.
+Addictions are often our way of coping with stress, pain, or other difficulties.
+If we get into an argument with our spouse, lose a loved one, get yelled at by our boss—whatever it is—we may need a way to cope.

 - Talking to someone